lorenzonotaro/lncpu/lnc/readme.md

 ### Preprocessor directives

-Lnasm supports a very basic preprocessor, with the following directives:
+`lnasm` provides a very basic preprocessor, with the following directives:

 - `%define <identifier> [<value>]`